Afif1927/Afif1927/README.md

 Welcome to my GitHub profile!
-I'm a professional full-stack developer with over 2+ years of experience building exceptional web and mobile apps.
-With a deep focus on backend development and AI solutions, I create user-friendly, highly functional applications that drive results for businesses across various industries.
+I’m a front-end developer with 3+ years of experience building clean, responsive websites and mobile apps.
+My focus is on delivering user-friendly designs, ensuring cross-browser compatibility, and optimizing for performance.
+I create visually appealing, interactive applications that provide smooth functionality and meet business goals across various industries.
+Whether it's developing pixel-perfect layouts or enhancing user experience, I aim to deliver high-quality solutions that make an impact.

 - 🔭 I’m currently working on **Upwork**